impleum/ImpleumBitcoinFullNode/Documentation/getting-started.md

-# Getting started - Building and running a Stratis Full Node
+# Getting started - Building and running a Impleum Full Node

 ---------------